FAQs – Water Damage

 Q. The Fire Department recommended that we board up our home (or business).
 Is that something that you can do?

 A. Yes, we can.
-Above & Beyond Restoration is open 24 hours, 7 days a week and has trained board up crews to make sure that your home or business is secure.
+Above & Beyond Restoration and/or Above & Beyond Construction is open 24 hours, 7 days a week and has trained board up crews to make sure that your home or business is secure.

 Q. What are the best ways to secure my property after fire-related damage?